-Are You Suffering From Bed Sores Due to Nursing Home Negligence?
+Is Your Family Member Suffering From Bed Sores Due to Nursing Home Abuse or Negligence?

 Nursing Home Residents Often Suffer Preventable Bedsores

-Unfortunately, bedsores, also known as pressure ulcers or, more technically, decubitus ulcers, are a common injury for nursing home residents as a result of nursing home neglect.
+Unfortunately, bedsores, also known as pressure sores, pressure ulcers, or decubitus ulcers, are common injuries suffered by nursing home residents as a result of nursing home neglect.

 Bedsores are caused by prolonged pressure upon the skin by the weight of an individual’s body.
 They are typically located in bony areas such as elbows, heels of the feet, shoulders, hip bones, lower back, and the back of the skull.
 This is where the brunt of one’s body weight presses down on a bed surface and restricts blood flow to important areas of the body.

-In the context of a nursing home, proper care to avoid bedsores demands that those residents who have limited mobility receive consistent monitoring of these pressure points.
-Their bodies need to be moved regularly to shift their weight (for example, by turning the individual over from a supine to a prone position), so that bedsores do not develop.
+In the context of a nursing home, proper care to avoid bedsores demands that residents with limited mobility receive consistent monitoring of their pressure points.
+Their bodies need to be moved regularly to shift their weight (for example, by turning the individual over from a supine to a prone position) so that bedsores do not develop.

 Indeed, it is reasonable to presume that bedsores in a nursing home patient are the very definition of neglect.
 This is because the vast majority of bedsores are preventable.
-At a minimum, nursing homes should have sufficient equipment and staffing.
-This is to monitor and care for their residents with severely limited mobility to make sure they are physically moved.
-(Note: in limited situations, such as where moving a patient may cause more serious injuries than bedsores, or where the patient is grossly obese, it is possible that acquiring bedsores may be unavoidable.)
+At a minimum, nursing homes should have sufficient equipment and staffing to monitor and care for their residents with severely limited mobility and make sure they are physically moved.
+(Note: in limited situations, such as where moving a patient may cause more serious injuries than bedsores or where the patient is grossly obese, it is possible that acquiring bedsores may be unavoidable.)

 Yet, despite the fact that bedsores may be avoided by the relatively simple preventative measure of changing a patient’s body position, a recent study by the Centers for Disease Control concluded that one in ten nursing home patients suffers from bedsores.
 Further, another study estimates that up to 28 percent of nursing home patients contract bedsores.

 While the term “bedsore” may seem relatively benign, bedsores are anything but harmless.
 Nearly one million people develop bedsores every year in the United States, and they require immediate medical attention.
-Depending upon their severity, without proper treatment bed sores can lead to serious or even fatal conditions.
+Depending upon their severity, bed sores can lead to serious or even fatal conditions without proper treatment.

 Almost 60,000 individuals die as a result of infections and complications relating to bedsores every year.
 When it comes to the elderly, bedsores can be a grave and extremely painful problem.
 This is especially true when someone is contending with other medical conditions.
 Pressure ulcers often require stressful, unpleasant, and costly medical care.
 Three out of four individuals who suffer from bedsores are at least 70 years of age.